The Fight for an ICJ Advisory Opinion:

 December 2024: Oral hearings begin at the ICJ

 On December 2, 2024, states and international organizations presented oral arguments to the court.
 PISFCC and its allies worked to ensure that people with lived experience of the climate crisis were on the ground in the Hague for hearings.
 Witnesses play a limited role in ICJ proceedings, so PISFCC started a digital “Witness Stand” where people around the world can film messages for the judges of the ICJ to encourage them to issue the strongest and most progressive opinion possible.
-UUSC supported PISFCC and the group’s People’s Hearing, an event that ran concurrent to the ICJ hearing itself.
+UUSC supported PISFCC and the group’s People’s Assembly, an event that ran concurrently with the ICJ hearing itself.

 Created by Unitarian Universalist Service Committee